ging/fiware-idm/doc/user_and_programmers_guide/application_guide.md

 ![](https://raw.githubusercontent.com/ging/fiware-idm/master/doc/resources/UserGuide_authorize_users.png)

-<p align="center">Figure 18: KeyRock Authorize users</p>
+<p style="text-align: center;">Figure 18: KeyRock Authorize users</p>

 ![](https://raw.githubusercontent.com/ging/fiware-idm/master/doc/resources/UserGuide_authorize_organizations.png)

-<p align="center">Figure 19: KeyRock Authorize organizations</p>
+<p style="text-align: center;">Figure 19: KeyRock Authorize organizations</p>

-When you assign roles to an organization, you assign it to the users who are owners or memebers of the application.
+When you assign roles to an organization, you assign it to the users who are owners or members of the application.
 In next section is explained more in detail how to manage organizations.

 ## Authorize trusted applications